 Data is periodically archived to public cloud to offer a form of data protection, or the ability to burst or scale on-premise capacity to the cloud.
 Solutions exist from Microsoft (StorSimple) and Amazon (Storage Gateway).

-Another alternative is to move applications into the public cloud and use block-based cloud storage there.
+Another alternative is to move applications to the public cloud and use block-based cloud storage there.
 This probably needs to be part of a larger strategy to make use of public cloud in general.

 Two options exist to manage unstructured data.
 The first is to use file-based storage in the public cloud, and the second is to use object storage.